youtype/boto3_stubs_docs/mypy_boto3_sts/client.md

 ### decode_authorization_message

-Decodes additional information about the authorization status of a request from an encoded message returned in response to an AWS request.
+Decodes additional information about the authorization status of a request from an encoded message returned in response to an Amazon Web Services request.

 Type annotations for `boto3.client("sts").decode_authorization_message` method.